 Analysing pupil data

-Access to the course materials and eLearning area is for a 6 month period, tutor support for 1 term.
+Access to the course materials and eLearning area is for a 12 month period, this includes technical support.
+Tutor Support and Mentoring is available for 6 months from enrolment.
 There are 4 online seminars each lasting approximately one hour.
-Although we encourage candidates to attend the seminars live, they are recorded and uploaded for all candidates.
-If candidates are unable to attend the seminar they can watch the recording and ask any questions via email.
+The seminars are available to watch at anytime during the enrolment period.
 The tasks are planned to fit in with teachers’ work requirements.
 There is a forum area allowing participants to share information and ask questions.
 To access the eLearning site and online seminars you require a computer with internet access and speakers / headphones, or a smartphone or tablet with the relevant apps installed.

 You will be working with our literacy & school management specialist, Sue McCaldon (M.A. in Teaching), She has vast experience of developing Literacy programmes.
 Her past experience includes being a LA Senior School Improvement Officer with responsibility for Literacy and Manager for the National Literacy Project in Manchester.
 She was a co-author of various Reading Intervention Programmes and has contributed to books and TV programmes for schools.